ildiavolorosso/ExperienceUserUtilities/README.md

 Install the package from the AppExchange.
 The installer will provide a link to this page when finished.

 <h2>Assign Permission Set to Users</h2>
 <p>Locate the **Manage External Users from Lightning Experience** permission set.
-Click the **Manage Assignments** button, and add the users you intend to have permission to run these tools.
+Click the __Manage Assignments__ button, and add the users you intend to have permission to run these tools.
 Note that at this time, only users with internal licenses are supported.</p>

 ![Permission Set](https://raw.githubusercontent.com/ildiavolorosso/ExperienceUserUtilities/main/images/screenshots/1.ss.permsets.png)

-<h2>Clone or Review Utility Flows</h2>
+<h2>Clone or Review Flows</h2>
 <p>This package ships with eight flows.
-Four are traditional screen flows, designed to be run by object-level actions or live on a record page in Lightning Experience, and ther remainder are utility flows that are called by these flows.
+Four are traditional screen flows, designed to be invoked by object-level actions or to live on a record page in Lightning Experience, and the remainder are utility flows that are called by these flows.
 All flows are provided as templates, so you have the ability to quickly and easily clone them and save your own versions in your org.
-You can run the installed flow versions unaltered, or you can open them, alter them, and save your own versions.</p>
+You can run the installed flow versions unaltered, or you can open them, alter them, and save your own versions with custom business logic.</p>

 ![Flows Installed by the Package](https://raw.githubusercontent.com/ildiavolorosso/ExperienceUserUtilities/main/images/screenshots/2.ss.flowlist.png)